chi-rb/chi-cloud/README.md

 cloud log redis
 ```

-## What are contexts and how to manage them?
+## What are contexts and how to use them?

 Contexts are the cloud locations, you will have a default local one running using a XHYVE VM for local development, and you can add as many remote one as you like to connect to remote providers like AWS.